Digital Text Analyzer Online

 Set Writing Goals and Stay on Target

-Often, writers work with boundaries.
-A blog intro might have a rigid word count.
-A meta description has a short range of characters.
-A social post has to be below a platform limit.
-The Digital Text Analyzer Online helps you keep track of these goals as you write.
+Often, writers work with firm boundaries—a blog intro might have a strict word count, a meta description fits only a short character range, and a social post must stay under a platform limit.
+The Digital Text Analyzer Online helps you track all these goals as you write.

 Word and Character Goals